American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Brian Duperreault - American International Group, Inc.

+I got to say, what a great question, Brian.
+I mean, I didn't expect to say, why you're buying any stock back?
+So this is interesting.
+It's a management, it's a capital management tool, and we deployed it and I'll continue to deploy it.
+Look, I don't have anything against stock buyback as a management tool.
+If I can find something better to do with the capital, you know I better be doing that, that's what we get paid to do.
+So no, we make the decisions as the moment arises, and we'll continue to do that.

 Look, I think I'm being told that we should wrap up.
 So operator, I'm going to just do some closing remarks now.
 Look, first of all, thank you, investing publics to – that listened to the story.
-I think just be confident in our efforts.
-We will write these shift, it's started already.
+I think, just be confident in our efforts.
+We will right this ship, it's started already.
 I am a very optimistic man about this, I really am.
 And then, I really want to finish by thanking the employees.
 Look, we've gone through a very difficult quarter, catastrophes that have affected us as a business and affected us personally, and I can't be prouder.
 So thanks, everybody.

 Operator